-Buses are the most popular means of intercity transport and most cities also have domestic bus services.
-Bus travel is relatively cheap and it’s not necessary to book ahead as passengers usually pay the bus driver directly upon boarding the bus.
+Buses are the most popular means of intercity transport, and most cities also have domestic bus services.
+Bus travel is relatively cheap, and it’s not necessary to book ahead, as passengers usually pay the bus driver directly upon boarding the bus.

 Auto-rickshaws are a popular option for getting around in Pakistani cities.
-However, it’s best to negotiate a fare before getting into the rickshaw to avoid being overcharged or disputing the fee later.
+It’s best to negotiate a fare before getting into the rickshaw to avoid being overcharged or disputing the fee later.
 Due to the pollution caused by auto-rickshaws in Pakistani cities, the government has clamped down on their operations, and some older models have been banned and replaced with more modern, less noisy and more environmentally friendly models.

 Taxis in Pakistan

 Taxis are available in all cities.
 Expats should be wary through, as some drivers have been known to take advantage of unsuspecting foreigners, so it’s best to negotiate the fare and ensure that the driver switches the meter on before embarking on a journey.
 Female expats should avoid travelling in taxis on their own, especially at night.
 It's also safer to arrange a taxi ahead of time via the telephone rather than hailing one from the street.

 Ride-share services such as Uber are available in Pakistan's bigger cities such as Islamabad and Karachi.
 Cars and auto-rickshaws can be hailed via certain apps.
 Due to traffic congestion, users should expect fairly long waiting times for their ride.
 It is possible, however, to book in advance to save a little time.

 The advantage of using such services is that users can track the whereabouts of their vehicle using the app on their smartphone.

 - Uber is a global ride-hailing company with operations in Pakistan.

 - For local ride-hailing apps, visit Apni Sawari or InDrive.